kingdon-ci/flux-docs/README.md

-# Weave GitOps Docs - Re-Hosted
+# Flux Docs - Re-Hosted

-These docs are published as: [docs.microscaler.com](https://docs.microscaler.com)
+These docs are published as: [(not public url)](https://docs-fluxcd-website-6lrhgsuf.fermyon.app/)

 You can easily repeat the same trick using Fermyon Cloud!